hsauro/PathwayDesigner/README.md

 -  Save and load to a json format that can store visualization information
 -  Autolayout, useful for model imported from Antimony

+### Version 0.1.1

+This version adds:

+- Undo/redo
+- Much better control over bezier curves

 ### Not yet supported

-- Undo/redo, coming in  next version
 - Import/Export of SBML (without layout/render info)
-- Better Bezier reaction control
 - Printing of networks to png and pdf
 - Add modifier edges between species and reaction
 - Ability to set colors etc of species nodes and reactions